-- If you have not included your Langara Identification Number on the test form, you must provide Registrar and Enrolment Services with a copy of your results well in advance of your registration time.
-You must log into myLangara to confirm that your results have been received and your file updated.
+- If you have not included your Langara Identification Number on the test form, you must provide Registrar & Enrolment Services with a copy of your results well in advance of your registration time.
+You must visit Langara's login page to confirm that your results have been received and your file updated.

 - If you write the examination more than once, the most recent score counts, not the highest score.

-- ENGL 1110 - upgrading course in grammar and essay writing for native speakers of English who have an LETN 02 or by permission of the department.
-If you have an LPI score of 22 (essay), please contact the English Department Chair at 604-323-5391 for appropriate placement.
+- ENGL 1110: Upgrading course in grammar and essay writing for native speakers of English who have an LETN 02 or by permission of the department.
+If you have an LPI score of 22 (essay), please contact the English department chair at 604.323.5391 for appropriate placement.

-- English Upgrading and Composition Writing through Continuing Studies at Langara (for both native and non-native speakers of English).
+- English upgrading and composition writing through Continuing Studies at Langara (for both native and non-native speakers of English).

-Please consult here for the test schedule.
+Check the upcoming test schedule.

-- The Diagnostic Process will consider your mathematical background as well as your most recent relevant transcripts, your overall academic background and goals, and your results from a diagnostic test (MDT).
+The diagnostic process will consider your mathematical background as well as your most recent relevant transcripts, your overall academic background and goals, and your results from a diagnostic test (MDT).

 - You must bring your most recent relevant transcript(s) with you to the testing and advising session.

-Please consult here for the test schedule.
+Check the upcoming test schedule.